danfuzz/samizdat/doc/library-guide/DerivedData.md

 #### `makeData(cls, value?) -> .`

 Returns a derived data value with the given class (a value of class `Class`) and optional data payload value (which must be a map if present).
+If `value` is not specified, it defaults to `{}` (the empty map).
 These equivalences hold for Samizdat source code:

 ```
 @type(value)    is equivalent to  makeData(@@type, value)